Yes, those are bits of vanilla bean floating amongst the marsala soaked pear halves…

 So what exactly do I eat and cook?
 What’s this blog about?

-The range of pant sizes in my closet will attest to my massive swings in eating and health habits over the years.
-There is little I have not cooked, eaten and enjoyed but for health reasons at home I focus on eating lower carb, paleo and gluten free; I’ve been doing some version of this eating plan so since around 2002 and its had great health benefits for our household.
-Our eating and cooking focuses on vegetables, fruits, quality proteins.
-As a former vegetarian with a fair number of vegetarian friends there will be much to love in this blog that contains no meat.
-However, we do eat meat.
+For those of you interested in healthy eating and weight loss: the range in pant sizes I’ve worn in the last two decades attests to the major swings in eating habits I’ve taken.
+This blog got started at a time when I was very focused on healthy weight using low carb and sugar free eating.
+Since that time, my eating plan has shifted to finding balance in the foods and the portions I eat in order to be able to enjoy a wide range of whole, nutritious, and still fun eating.
+To that end, I cook mainly vegetables, fruits, and quality proteins, with a few whole grains and treats.
+As a former vegetarian with a fair number of vegetarian friends, there will be much to love in this blog that contains no meat.
+However, we are an omnivore household.
 We buy local and sustainably raised meat as much as possible.
-We love our local farmers and fishermen but especially Little River Eco Farm and Andreas Homestead where depending on the season we use eggs, turkey, chicken, pork (half hog shares and various products) beef (shares and cuts), and goat.
-Our local farmers market(s) also allow us to make the most of locally raised mushrooms, goat cheese, veggies, fruit, and flowers, which I feature in my recipes.
+We love our local farmers and fishermen but especially Little River Eco Farm and Andreas Homestead where depending on the season we buy eggs, turkey, chicken, duck, pork (half hog shares and various products) beef (shares and cuts), and goat.
+Our local farmers markets also allow us to make the most of locally raised mushrooms, goat cheese, veggies, fruit, and flowers, which I feature in my recipes.

 I no longer eat gluten after years of denial that I am allergic to wheat and rye.
-Following years of strict eating (oh and WAYYY to much judgement about what others were eating!!)
-I’m happy to aim for healthy living, eating, and exercising 80% of the time.
-So while I tend to stay away from grains, sugars, white potatoes, etc., there are still times when indulging in the wide variety of foods available to us on such a diverse planet is just simply good for the soul.
+And recently, a new intolerance to soy means that I no longer eat things like edamame, tofu, tempeh, miso, and large amounts of soy sauce.
+You will see some recipes where I suggest substitutes or include these items as options.
+For years I was rigorous about strictly following whatever eating plan I was on and that, sadly, included way too much judgement about what others were eating.
+These days I’m happy to aim for healthy living, eating, and exercising 80% of the time.
+So while I tend to stay away from highly processed grains, sugars, overly starchy foods, etc., there are still times when indulging in the ALL of wide variety of foods available to us on such a diverse planet is just simply good for the soul.